 Instead, choose a flat colour for an object/shape, select the shape and duplicate it (in the layers panel), then add a gradient to this top object going from an opacity of 100% down to 0%.

 09. Try including shadows and highlights

-When I'm not using gradients, I often duplicate an object and then cut it at a corner and use the Pen tool (again holding down the shift key) to create a shape cropped at a 45-degree angle, which I then colour in a lighter or darker shade to add a simple but effective shadow or highlight.
+When I'm not using gradients, I often duplicate an object and then cut it at a corner.
+I use the Pen tool (again holding down the shift key) to create a shape cropped at a 45-degree angle, which I then colour in a lighter or darker shade to add a simple but effective shadow or highlight.

 10. Add extra details

-Finally, if the size you’re using the icons at allows it, you can really bring them to life.
-A tech device looks completely uninspiring with nothing on the screen, so use this space to demonstrate its functions or sell an app.
+Finally, if the size you’re using the icons at allows, you can really bring them to life.
+A tech device looks uninspiring with nothing on the screen, so use this space to demonstrate its functions or sell an app.
 Graphic product illustrations used within a bigger illustration (for example, if these coffee facilities were part of a wider scene) will draw the viewer in.